PostWHAT IS THE 60 SECOND VISUAL WORKFLOW?

 By sending these boxes back to the supplier, the latter can simply insert all the items ordered by the customer in them again without having to restock packaging materials himself.

-In addition to being environmentally friendly, this method prevents the supplier from forgetting any items and makes order prep easier. the colorcoding calls attention to missing parts.
+In addition to being environmentally friendly, this method prevents the supplier from forgetting any items and makes order prep easier.
+The color-coding calls attention to missing parts.

 First, gather all your tools to decide which ones will go on the shadow board.
 To help you choose those needed to carry out your tasks, think of the setting in a hospital’s operating room.
-A surgeon should never have more than what is required to operate on the patient nor have to hunt around for a specific scalpel!
+A surgeon should never have more than what is required to operate on the patient, nor have to hunt around for a specific scalpel!

 To avoid unnecessary steps, you should always position your tools as close as possible in your workstation.
-Normally, these would correspond to those which you use within the hour or during the workday.
+Usually, these would correspond to those which you use within the hour or during the workday.
 In an office setting, the same principle applies: Items that are regularly utilized should be placed on the desk.

 Use this chart to decide if the tool in question should go on a shadow board or not.

 Once you’ve decided on the tools that should be within reach, now it’s time to choose the material.
-The number of items and the shadow board’s location are two determining factors at this step in the process.
+The number of items and the shadow board’s location is two determining factors at this step in the process.

 Here are some examples of our customer’s shadow boards as a source of inspiration.
 Some chose to use materials they already had on hand, while others opted for laser cut-outs in foam panels.